-- Levy income: underwriters of UK household insurance business are required to contribute to the Company annual Levy in proportion to their relevant underwriting profiles - Gross written premium and associated claims: if signed up to the Company's standard inwards reinsurance treaty, underwriters of UK household insurance business may cede the associated flood peril in relation to their inwards policies to the Company

-- Outwards reinsurance ceded premium and associated technical balances: through a public procurement process subject to the UK Government's public procurement process, the Company places its outwards reinsurance programme on the global reinsurance market - Commercial insurance: Ordinary Members participate on the commercial insurance coverage purchased by the Company.
+- Levy income: underwriters of UK household insurance business are required to contribute to the Company annual Levy in proportion to their relevant underwriting profiles. - Gross written premium and associated claims: if signed up to the Company's standard inwards reinsurance treaty, underwriters of UK household insurance business may cede the associated flood peril in relation to their inwards policies to the Company. - Outwards reinsurance ceded premium and associated technical balances: the Company places its outwards reinsurance programme on the global reinsurance market through the UK Government's public procurement process. - Commercial insurance: Ordinary Members participate on the commercial insurance coverage purchased by the Company.